michaeltchapman/puppet-partial/README.md

 The puppet-partial module is used to compile an existing puppet catalog and pull out the parts that belong in golden images.

+It can also create a local repo of all packages + package deps that are needed to install a given catalog.

 ## Usage

-the face is called partial, and the only action at the moment is image_build:
+the face is called partial, and the action for golden images is image_build:

     puppet partial image_build <nodename>

+the action for building a repo is

+    puppet partial repo_build <role_name>

+where role name will set a fact 'role' => <role_name> that can be used to select which role to build for.
+To get the most out of this now, create a role that simply includes every profile, so that all packages are downloaded.

+TODO: add support for a list of roles, so that we don't have to make an all role.

 ## Limitations

 All the image_build action currently does is pull out resources of the type 'package' and 'yumrepo'